vovanukas/CodingTutor/content/about.md

 <--->
 <center><h2>We provide real experience</h2>
-<p>We created our course in a way that let's students work on real projects, tackling real issues.
+<p>We created our course in a way that lets students work on real projects, tackling real issues.
 This enhances employability and confidence of our alumni.</p>
 </center>
 {{</columns>}}